-While each super PAC supporting a presidential candidate has received millions from executives and other business leaders, none have approached the level of funding routed to Right to Rise through corporate entities, FEC filings show.
+While each super PAC supporting a presidential candidate has received millions from executives and other business leaders, none have approached to Find a good CRM and the level of funding routed to Right to Rise through corporate entities, FEC filings show.
 Conservative Solutions PAC, which supports Sen. Marco Rubio, R-Fla., netted $3.7 million of $16 million in total donations from corporations and other organizations.
 Super PACs backing New Jersey Gov. Chris Christie and Wisconsin Gov. Scott Walker, America Leads and Unintimidated PAC Inc., received $2.6 and $2.25 million from corporations, respectively.
 They raised totals of $11 million and $20 million, [filings](http://realtime.influenceexplorer.com/committee/2016/america-leads/C00573055/) [show](http://realtime.influenceexplorer.com/committee/2016/unintimidated-pac-inc/C00576108/).

 PACs supporting Hillary Clinton have also received support from organizations.
 Ready PAC reported $554,242 in contributions from corporations, unions and other groups, while American Bridge 21st Century reported $320,000, although that includes money being shuffled between those groups and a $276,000 transfer from Hillary for America to Correct the Record in payment for “research.”
 The single largest donation to Ready PAC from a corporation was a $105,000 line-item for in-kind email list rental from Moko Social Media.
 AFSCME, the public employees union, gave American Bridge $100,000.
 Greenleaf Trust, an investment management firm, also gave $100,000.